Discovering Graph Generating Dependencies for Property Graph Profiling: Experimental Evaluation

+\paragraph{Profiling Property Graphs}To demonstrate how the set of GGDs discovered by GGDMiner can cover underlying relations in a property graph, we evaluate the resulting set of GGDs according to coverage and number of output GGDs, apply it to schema discovery and present examples obtained.

-\paragraph{Number of output GGDs} In this subsection, we present our results regarding the coverage and the size of the resulting set of GGDs from GGDMiner.
-First, we verify the execution time of GGDMiner according to the confidence value $\epsilon$ and the number of output GGDs, for these experiments we fixed support value $\tau=1000$, $\epsilon=0.7$ and $k=2$ and $|C| = 7$.
+\emph{Coverage and Number of output GGDs} In this experiment, we evaluate the resulting set of GGDs from GGDMiner.
+First, we verify the execution time of GGDMiner according to the confidence value $\epsilon$ and the number of output GGDs, for these experiments, we fixed support value $\tau=1000$, $\epsilon=0.7$ and $k=2$ and $|C| = 7$.
 The results are shown in \autoref{fig:resultsScalability}(f).
 For the same support parameters, the execution time is similar for each dataset, independent of the confidence value.
-This is because Candidate Generation (which is sensitive to the support) is the most time-consuming step of GGDMiner.
-Thus, for the same number of source candidates, independent of the confidence value there is a maximum number of target candidates that each source will check.
-Nevertheless, confidence naturally affects the number of output GGDs as the higher the confidence value the more exact a GGD should be.
+This is because Candidate Generation (which is sensitive to support) is the most time-consuming step for GGDMiner.
+Thus, for the same number of source candidates, independent of the confidence value, there is a maximum number of target candidates that each source will check.
+Nevertheless, confidence naturally affects the number of output GGDs, as the higher the confidence value, the more exact a GGD should be.

-The size of the source candidates $|C|$ affects the number of output GGDs and also the resulting coverage of the output set.
+The size of the source candidates $|C|$ affects the number of output GGDs and the resulting coverage of the output set.
 As we can observe in \Cref{fig:resultsScalability}(g), by increasing the number of possible source candidates $|C|$, there is also an increase in coverage and the number of GGDs in the output set.
-However, we can observe that for all datasets increasing the number of source candidates from $7$ to $10$ did not result in a big increase in coverage compared to $3$ to $7$.
+However, we can observe that for all datasets, increasing the number of source candidates from $7$ to $10$ did not significantly increase in coverage compared to $3$ to $7$.
 Indicating that for each dataset, there is a candidate size value that will maximize coverage without many overlapping GGDs in the result set.
 Even with a small number of edges per pattern and a fixed size of source candidates, the resulting set from GGDMiner can still cover a big percentage of the input graph.
-Achieving over $90\%$ for both DBLP and GDelt, $70\%$ on Cordis, and $85\%$ on LDBC.
+Achieving over $90\%$ for DBLP and GDelt, $70\%$ on Cordis, and $85\%$ on LDBC.